 Another Red Rally Towel

 Made in India, printed with the white postseason logo, the Indians handed out red rally towels for every game and every watch party.
 They’re great for cleaning up spilled beer, protecting heads from sleet and rain, and when vocal chords fail, they can be spun around in unison with the fan brethren who refuse to go home as the games march ever so slowly to conclusion.
 Today they’re another momento of an “almost” season.
-And as we wallow in overcast skies and a game seven loss, img_2605it’s easy to forget the joy we felt along the journey.
+And as we wallow in overcast skies and a game seven loss, it’s easy to forget the joy we felt along the journey.
 Who predicted in April that we’d be awash in rally towels, in November?

 As the post season began, the Indians had the lowest odds of all the playoff teams to win it all.
 We were the underdogs, the team plagued with injuries and quickly dismissed.
 Our catcher was injured, and the replacements couldn’t hit.
 Our reliable clutch hitter and best outfielder only played the first few games of the season.
 Pitching and base-running were our strengths, and with two starting pitchers lost late in the season and our ace questionable with a quad injury, well, pitching didn’t look like a bright spot.
 Our outfield was patched together with rookies and aging veterans, with another outfielder suspended from post season for steroid usage.
 The chances for victory looked non-existent.
 And yet there is a reason we play the games.